A 6.5% advertised yield does not mean the owner keeps 6.5%.

 A 6.5% headline yield on a selected whole-building asset may become approximately 4.7% NOI-like owner-side yield before financing and income tax.
 This can be attractive — but it is not a beginner's shortcut.
 The story is: higher income, higher execution dependence.

 Professional investors do not simply buy the 6.5% number.
 They underwrite why the yield exists, whether the rent is sustainable, whether financing can be structured, and whether the exit remains credible.
-This is where Ken Aoki Property Advisory can add value: not by chasing high yield, but by combining property selection, financeability, operating realism, and owner-side perspective.
+This is where our advisory can add value: not by chasing high yield, but by combining property selection, financeability, operating realism, and owner-side perspective.

 Reading the Yield More Carefully